(Oh sh*t, here she comes.)

 How could she know that I took my work VERY seriously?

-Plus, I needed clients, I needed the experience and— most importantly—I knew how much I could help her.
+Plus, I wanted clients, I wanted the experience and— most importantly—I knew how much I could help her.

 I wasn’t going to let an opportunity to use my gifts (and build my business) slip away.